 Think carefully before securing other debts against your home

 Change the length of your mortgage term – Due to the length of time that mortgages last it is fairly obvious that your circumstances are likely to change during the term.
-Some homeowners may want to pay their mortgage off quicker, for example, so that they can retire earlier.
-If you switch to a lower interest rate, while maintaining the same monthly payment that you have been used to, you could potentially reduce the term of your mortgage by several years.
+Some homeowners may want to take remortgage advice to pay their mortgage off quicker, for example, so that they can retire earlier.
+If you use your remortgaging advice to switch to a lower interest rate, while maintaining the same monthly payment that you have been used to, you could potentially reduce the term of your mortgage by several years.
 If money is tight, other homeowners may use the opportunity to increase the term of their mortgage in order to reduce their payments further.

 Why not switch & save today!